 You don’t have to go too far back to find people rather scoffing at emotional intelligence (also known as EI or EQ) as a ‘soft skill’ in leadership development terms.
 Today it has become a key attribute for business and people leaders, and the very best ones have it in spades.

-But why have emotional intelligence skills become so important now, what are the benefits of higher EI and how can you develop your own or look to develop it in your leaders?
+But why have leadership emotional intelligence skills become so important now, what are the benefits of higher EI and how can you develop your own or look to develop it in your leaders?

 Why are emotional intelligence skills so important?